Listen to this article now

 Fashion Biomimicry – Lab-Grown Leather

-There are startups and innovation labs mass-producing silk from spiders, organic textiles from pineapples and oranges, leather from mushrooms, and even lab-grown skin as the perfect ‘vegan’ substitute to real leather.
+There are startups and innovation labs mass-producing silk from spiders, organic textiles from pineapples and oranges, leather from mushrooms, and even lab-grown skin as the perfect vegan leather.

-What is more interesting is that another line of research in consumer behaviour shows that alternative sustainable materials could see fast adoption and become the trademark of ‘patrician’ luxury segment.
+What is more interesting is that another line of research in consumer behavior shows that alternative sustainable materials could see fast adoption and become the trademark of the ‘patrician’ luxury segment.

 Fashion Biomimicry – The Second Layer Of Skin

-In a combination of biotechnology, artificial intelligence, and nanotechnology, next generation of luxury and fashion garments will act as body extensions of exceptional functional values such as self-healing, biological synthesis, IoT, wearables and augmented reality embedded.
+In a combination of biotechnology, artificial intelligence, and nanotechnology, the next generation of luxury and fashion garments will act as body extensions of exceptional functional values such as self-healing, biological synthesis, IoT, wearables, and augmented reality embedded.

 A future of fashion garments that see ‘fashion-skins’ shielding the wearers from pollution and damaging radiations.